 Razer.com

-- Cons: Higher MSRP, limited customization
+- Cons: Higher MSRP, limited configuration options

-- Pre-order Bonus: Free Razer peripherals bundle ($150 value)
+- Pre-order Bonus: Free Razer peripherals bundle (~$150 value)

 Dell.com (Alienware)

-- Pros: Extensive customization, financing options
+- Pros: Extensive customization options, flexible financing

 - Cons: Longer shipping times (3–4 weeks)